Disclosure: This post may contain affiliate links.

 This dessert recipe is clean eating friendly.

 HOW TO MAKE HOMEMADE OAT FLOUR

-It’s so simple to make homemade oat flour using rolled oats, as long as you have some sort of a blender or food processor.
-It’s much cheaper, too!
+It is so very simple to make homemade oat flour using rolled oats, as long as you have some sort of a blender or food processor.
+Much cheaper, too!

 All you have to do is throw the oats into a blender and blend until it turns into flour.
 It’s usually about a 1:1 ratio of oats to oat flour.
-So if you need 1 cup oat flour, blend about 1 cup of rolled oats.
+So if you need 1 1/2 cups of oat flour, blend about 1 1/2 cups of rolled oats.

-You should always try to opt for organic oats as well, since grains tend to be heavily sprayed with chemicals unfortunately.
-Here’s the gluten-free rolled oats that I buy!
+You should always try to opt for organic oats as well, since grains tend to be heavily sprayed with chemicals, unfortunately.
+Here are the gluten-free rolled oats that I buy!

 WANT TO TRY THIS HEALTHIER APPLE CRISP?

-Pin to your dessert, gluten-free, or healthy recipe board to save for later!
+Don’t forget to pin this recipe to your favorite dessert, gluten-free, or healthy recipe board to save for later!